netdata/go.d.plugin/modules/dnsdist/README.md

 ## Charts

-1.  **Response latency**

-    -   latency-slow
-    -   latency100-1000
-    -   latency50-100
-    -   latency10-50
-    -   latency1-10
-    -   latency0-1

-2.  **Cache performance**

-    -   cache-hits
-    -   cache-misses

-3.  **ACL events**

-    -   acl-drops
-    -   rule-drop
-    -   rule-nxdomain
-    -   rule-refused

-4.  **Noncompliant data**

-    -   empty-queries
-    -   no-policy
-    -   noncompliant-queries
-    -   noncompliant-responses

-5.  **Queries**
+-   Client queries received in `queries/s`
+-   Client queries dropped in `queries/s`
+-   Packets dropped in `packets/s`
+-   Answers statistics in `answers/s`
+-   Backend responses in `responses/s`
+-   Backend communication errors in `errors/s`
+-   Backend error responses in `responses/s`
+-   Cache performance in `answers/s`
+-   DNSdist server CPU utilization in `ms/s`
+-   DNSdist server memory utilization in `MiB`
+-   Query latency in `queries/s`

-    -   queries
+-   Average latency for the last N queries in `microseconds`
-    -   rdqueries
-    -   rdqueries

-6.  **Health**

-    -   downstream-send-errors
-    -   downstream-timeouts
-    -   servfail-responses
-    -   trunc-failures

 ## Configuration

-Edit the `go.d/dnsdist.conf` configuration file using `edit-config` from the Agent's [config directory](/docs/step-by-step/step-04.md#find-your-netdataconf-file), which is typically at `/etc/netdata`.
+Edit the `go.d/dnsdist.conf` configuration file using `edit-config` from the Agent's [config directory](https://learn.netdata.cloud/docs/configure/nodes), which is typically at `/etc/netdata`.

 ```bash
 cd /etc/netdata # Replace this path with your Netdata config directory
 sudo ./edit-config go.d/dnsdist.conf
 ```

-Needs `URL` (Complete address to access `DNSdist` stats.), the pair `user` and `password` to authenticate, and if your `DNSdist` has API key, you will also need to write this parameter.
+Needs `url` and `password` or _apikey_ to access the webserver.

 Here is a configuration example: